The Office (American TV series): Online releases

 Netflix also offered the show for online viewing by subscribers, in addition to traditional DVD rental.
 The series would become one of the most streamed shows on Netflix, with its availability on a streamer leading to the show's sustained popularity.
-The Office left Netflix on December 31, 2020, as NBCUniversal acquired the rights to the show for its streaming service Peacock, which joined the following day.
+The Office left Netflix in the United States on December 31, 2020, as NBCUniversal acquired the rights to the show for its streaming service Peacock, which joined the following day.
 Exclusive to Peacock are extended episodes which include deleted scenes and additional footage.
 The first five seasons previously stream for free but now are premium only, and seasons 6–9 are available to stream on its premium tier.

 When the show was in production, it was noted for its large amount of delayed viewing.
 Of the 12.4 million total viewings of "Fun Run," the fourth season's premiere, 2.7 million, or 22%, were on a computer via online streaming.
 "The Office," said The New York Times, "is on the leading edge of a sharp shift in entertainment viewing that was thought to be years away: watching television episodes on a computer screen is now a common activity for millions of consumers."
 It was particularly popular with online viewers, an NBC researcher said, because as an episode-driven sitcom without special effects it was easy to watch on smaller monitors such as those found on laptops and iPods.
 Between the online viewings and those who use digital video recorders, 25–50% of the show's viewers watched it after its scheduled airtime.

 The show's Internet success became an issue in the 2007–2008 Writers Guild of America strike.
 Daniels and many of the cast members who double as writers posted a video to YouTube shortly after the strike began, pointing out how little if any, they received in residuals from online and DVD viewing.
 "You're watching this on the Internet, a thing that pays us zero dollars," Schur said.
 "We're supposed to get 11 cents for every two trillion downloads."
 The writers were particularly upset that they weren't compensated for the Daytime Emmy Award-winning summer webisodes "The Accountants", which NBC considered promotional material despite the embedded commercials.